 DDP.
 What do you think that means?
 Daily donut portions?
 Dietaries and drink preferences?
 Dangerous driving permits?
 In the world of events, there are words, terms and abbreviations that leave nothing but a trail of confused head-scratching in their wake.
-So whether you’re a newbie social or corporate event planner (or, shh a newbie events manager…we won’t tell), we’re here to help you out.
+Which is why we built a glossary of event terms.
+Check it out below.

 AGM stands for annual general meeting – one of the largest events on any publicly-listed company’s calendar.
 The Annual General Meeting often involves the director(s) of the company presenting an annual report of past and projected outcomes to a room full of shareholders.
 This usually happens sometime after the end of the financial year and before Christmas.
 AGMs are typically held in large, auditorium-style spaces or venues, and require AV as well as refreshments.

 AV stands for audio visual.
 It’s a big umbrella, encompassing everything from data projectors, to screens and microphones.
-The vast majority of venues will not include AV free of charge, as they often source their AV equipment from a third party.
-Always be sure to ask for AV in your first enquiry so the first quote is as close to the total as possible.
+The vast majority of venues will not include AV for free, as they often source their AV equipment from a third party.
+Make sure to ask about AV in your first enquiry so you have an accurate quote.

 When looking at a space plan, if ‘banquet’ capacity is listed, this simply pertains to how many people can be seated at group tables in the venue for a sit-down style event.

 Breakout rooms are spaces that allow parts of a bigger group, perhaps at a conference, to engage in a separate activation or socialise.